 Surprising Side Effects of Eating Corn, Says Science

 Whether you love cornbread, corn chowder, or just enjoy adding some fresh kernels to your favorite salad, corn is a staple food in countless homes around the world.
 However, it's not just the versatility of this tasty vegetable that makes it such a great addition to meals—it also confers plenty of health benefits even the biggest connoisseurs may not recognize.
 Read on to discover the side effects of eating corn, according to science.
-And if you want to revamp your eating habits, check out The 7 Healthiest Foods to Eat Right Now.
+And if you want to revamp your eating habits, check out Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 Corn may lower your cholesterol.